-- To prevent fire, excessive heat, chemical leakage, or explosion, follow these safety guidelines.
-Do not insert metallic objects between electrical contacts of the transmitter, accessories, or connecting cables. - Do not use the transmitter where there is flammable gas.
-There is a risk of explosion or fire. - If the transmitter is dropped and internal parts are exposed, do not touch the exposed parts.
+- To prevent fire, excessive heat, chemical leakage, or explosion, follow these safety guidelines. - · Do not insert metallic objects between electrical contacts of the transmitter, accessories, or connecting cables. - Do not use the transmitter where there is flammable gas.
+There is a risk of explosion or fire.

+If the transmitter is drapped and internal parts are expected, do not truck the expected parts. - If the transmitter is dropped and internal parts are exposed, do not touch the exposed parts.
 There is a risk of electrical shock. - Do not disassemble or modify the transmitter.
 High-voltage internal parts may cause electrical shock. - Do not store the transmitter in dusty or humid places.
 There is a risk of fire or electrical shock. - Before using the transmitter on board airplanes or in hospitals, make sure use is permitted.
 Electromagnetic waves emitted by the transmitter may interfere with instrumentation or medical equipment.